Emmotes/ic_spoilers/docs/vlithryn.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Help the Unfortunate** (Guess)
-> Vlithryn increases Justice of the Depths's damage bonus by 150% for each Champion in the formation with a total ability score of 78 or lower, stacking multiplicatively.
+> Vlithryn increases Justice of the Depths' damage bonus by 150% for each Champion in the formation with a total ability score of 78 or lower, stacking multiplicatively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>